wasmCloud/wasmcloud.com/docs/cli/scale.md

 `--context` Path to a context with values to use for CTL connection and authentication

-`--max-concurrent` (Alias `-c`) Maximum number of instances this actor can run concurrently.
+`--max-concurrent` (Alias `-c`) Maximum number of instances this component can run concurrently.
 Omitting this value means there is no maximum

-`--annotations` (Alias `-a`) Optional set of annotations used to describe the nature of this actor scale command.
+`--annotations` (Alias `-a`) Optional set of annotations used to describe the nature of this component scale command.
 For example, autonomous agents may wish to “tag” scale requests as part of a given deployment